Skip to main content

 Webinar held July 18, 2018.

 Dr. Jane Garner presents the details and findings of a recent doctoral study that focused on the experiences of using libraries in prisons from the prisoner perspective.
 Her presentation explains the reasons why this study was undertaken, the research methodology and methods, and the major findings.
 The study found that libraries in prisons can have a positive influence on prisoner education, behavior management, and personal transformations as well as support positive links to communities and families outside prison.
 The study provides ample evidence of the positive experiences offered by prison libraries.
-Dr. Garner discusses the importance of data-driven studies, such as her own in examining and understanding the role of libraries in prisons.
-Her study demonstrates that prison libraries have the potential to contribute positively to offender outcomes, both during their time in prison, and in their lives upon release, and that these benefits can flow on to the families of prisoners and to the broader community.

 • Measuring the Effect of Library Usage [Webinar]

 Learn about how one university library measured the effects of first-time-college students’ library use on their success outcomes.
 Apply these same approaches to more confidently measure the effects of library programs on offender outcomes in correctional settings.
-Using Generalized Propensity Scoring (GPS) and/or Precision Matching (PM) you can hone in how your library program affects your participants and rule out other factors that may have affected the result.
+Using Generalized Propensity Scoring (GPS) and/or Precision Matching (PM) you can hone in how your library program affected your participants and rule out other factors that may have affected the result.
 For example, you want to measure the effectiveness of a literacy program on preventing first-time offender recidivism while controlling for their background educational level and family income.

 • Assessing Learning in Your Library [Webinar]